DarshanN1/minecraftly/README.md

 #Player Flow
  Usually, in a normal Minecraft server, player flow is like this:
 <pre><code>
- Players ---> one server ---> world
+                               Player A
+                                  |
+                                  |
+                                  |
+                                  ▼
+                              Server 1
+                                  |
+                                  |
+                                  |
+                                  ▼
+                               World 1
 </code></pre>
  With the old way of distributing players, a single machine gets filled up with players very quickly, and will crash at a certain amount of concurrent players online.

  Let's visualize a smarter way to distribute players.
 In Minecraftly, it's like this:
 <pre><code>
- Players ---> any server in a cluster ---> their own world
+                               Player A
+                                  |
+                                  |
+                                  |
+                                  ▼
+                       Server 1 or 2 or 3 or ∞
+                                  |
+                                  |
+                                  |
+                                  ▼
+                               World A
 </code></pre>
- As you can see, in this method, there are many servers sharing the same "player worlds" folder.
-It doesn't matter which server serves player world when they log in, as long as the one server serves the correct world to the correct player at that very moment.
+ As you can see, in this method, it doesn't matter which server brings player his/her own world when they log in, as long as the one server serves the correct world to the correct player at that correct moment.

 #Architecture
   Minecraftly operates under the premise that everything can fail at anytime, so we focus on designing a high availability, fault tolerant system that can withstand failure at the server, database, or network level.